fur-q/handlr/readme.md

 Firefox and Chrome users can also copy a segment of a webpage, and handlr will find any URLs contained within the HTML.
 Any other application (such as Thunderbird) which uses the same HTML clipboard format will work equally well.

-handlr is written in [wxLua](http://wxlua.sourceforge.net).
+handlr is written in Lua, using wxWidgets via [wxLua](http://wxlua.sourceforge.net).
 A Windows build is available in the Downloads section.

 ## What it doesn't do (yet)

-- No Unicode support (appears to be a wxLua issue, working on it)
-- No Linux build (should build fine, but HTML clipboard support probably won't work)
+- No Linux build (coming soon)
 - No website (coming soon)
-- No cross-platform build system (coming soon)
+- No proper build system
 - No automated tests